nmccarty/asuran/README.md

 If you have any questions, feel free to hop in the chat and ask!
 We welcome anyone of any skill level.

+I am now doing a weekly blog segment on development status [my personal website](https://mccarty.io/).
+This might be helpful for new contributors to get caught up on what is currently being done.

 Chat & Support
 --------------